Menditect/documentation/docs/definitions/attribute-value.md

 - Navigate to an Object [Test Step](test-step) in the Test Suite page.
 The Attribute Values of the object are shown in the "Attributes" tab.

 ### Include or exclude an Attribute Value
-- Navigate to an Object Test Step in the test suite page.
+- Navigate to an Object Test Step in the Test Suite page.
 - Toggle the checkbox value next to the attribute in the "Attributes" tab.

 Note that: